k-kahora/Maml/README.md

 - [ ] Need to add mli files for all ml files with proper name space exposure
 - [ ] Reversing let statements but not block statements very weird
 - [ ] Refractoring to results and options instead of failswith (asserts arent bad honostly for dev phase)
+- [ ] Make every failswith return a error instead of a runtime error return an error object

 ## Future plans
 - [ ] Make a freaky branch (current ideas)